nearprotocol/near-events/README.md

 ## How do I submit a NEAR Event?
-Submit it as an issue.
-Be sure to add the appropriate tags, and follow the template.

-Required Tags:
-1. Location -- pick a continent from the tags list
-2. Type of support - pick between `sponsored`, `attendance`, `help wanted`, or any combo of the three
+Please fill out this form: https://airtable.com/shrYFHxsPPDb6nWrx

 ## What happens next?

-Events are reviewed as part of a weekly process (to be made public soon).
-This may result in additional questions, tags, etc to see if there are enough resources to participate in the event and add it to a team's calendar.
+Events are reviewed as part of a bi-weekly process (to be made public soon).
+This may result in additional questions, etc to see if there are enough resources to participate in the event and add it to a team's calendar.

 ## How are decisions made?